th3Creepiest/pokedex/README.md

 - **Theme Toggle**: Switch between light and dark themes
 - **Animated Sprites**: Display animated sprites when available

-## 🔄 Project Versions

-This repository contains two versions of the Pokédex application:

-### Version 1 (v1)

-- **Grid Layout**: Displays Pokémon in a card grid format
-- **Modal Details**: Shows Pokémon details in a modal overlay when a card is clicked
-- **Simple UI**: Straightforward user interface with all Pokémon displayed at once

-### Version 2 (v2)

-- **Split View Layout**: Features a sidebar list of Pokémon and a details panel
-- **Persistent Selection**: Maintains selected Pokémon state during searches
-- **Enhanced UI**: Improved user experience with a more app-like interface
-- **Optimized for Larger Screens**: Better utilizes screen space on desktop devices

 ## 🚀 Installation

 No installation is required!
 This is a client-side web application that runs directly in your browser.